Noaaan/MythicMetals/PATCHNOTES.md

 # 0.9.9
 ### Note!
-Added two new libraries: EnchantGiver and Alloy Forgery.
+Added two new libraries: Enchant Giver and Alloy Forgery.
 You will need to download Alloy Forgery in order to use Mythic Metals!
 Link: https://www.curseforge.com/minecraft/mc-mods/alloy-forgery

-EnchantGiver lets me add innate enchantments to aquarium and prometheum.
+EnchantGiver adds innate enchantments to aquarium and prometheum.
 They can be overridden with higher enchantments, but they will not disappear even if a grindstone is used.
 Alloy Forgery is a new mod that lets you build a multiblock alloy smelter.
 This smeltery replaces the old alloy system.
 Making alloys require lava and different tiers of smelters (currently only 2 tiers are in place, with nothing more planned).
 A tutorial will be available on the upcoming Mythic Metals Wiki!
 Once it's ready a link will be available.